jraj081293/Avulap3/README.md

 # Avulap3
-this is just sample use
+this is just sample app